pirocheto/phishing-url-detection/README.md

 :white_check_mark: **Works Offline**: The use of URL tokens alone enables usage without an internet connection.

-On the other hand, it could be less efficient than more complex models or those using external characteristics.
+On the other hand, it could be less efficient than more complex models or those using external features.

 ## Reproduce The Model